jordipbou/sloth/README.md

 Features:

 * One C89 header only.
 Very easily embedabble in a C/C++ application.
-* Human readable bytecode (ASCII 32-126)
+* Human readable bytecode (ASCII 32-126), no need to use an assembler.
 * Cell based data and return stack
 * Quotations at bytecode level.
 * Relatively fast interpreter.
 * Ability to add C function extensions (bytecodes A-Z).
-* No dictionary/words/symbols needed at bytecode level.
-* Input/output thru 2 user defined key/emit functions

 ## Bytecode